-Humboldt State University offers one of the largest accredited undergraduate environmental engineering programs in the United States.
-The Environmental Resources Engineering (ERE) program was one of the first environmental programs accredited by the ABET Environmental Engineering Guidelines and has been accredited since 1981.
+Humboldt State University offers one of the largest and oldest accredited undergraduate environmental engineering programs in the United States.
+Since 1981, the Environmental Resources Engineering program at Humboldt State University has been accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

-Environmental engineer consistently ranks as one of CNNMoney/Payscale's Best Jobs in America, the "top 100 careers with big growth, great pay and satisfying work" (money.cnn. com/pf/best-jobs).
+In the workplace, environmental engineers make a median salary of about $87,000 as described by the Bureau of Labor Statistics.
 HSU's ERE graduates are sought after by many employers, particularly engineering consulting firms, state and federal resource agencies, and utilities.
 Many are self-employed as consulting engineers.
 Our graduates are also very successful when they attend graduate school.

 As an ERE student, you will learn to apply fundamental science and engineering principles to solve complex environmental resource management problems.
 Four resource areas are addressed in our curriculum: water, air, land, and energy.
 Specific topics include water treatment, water resources planning, groundwater hydrology, renewable energy development, energy efficiency analysis, electricity system design, soil remediation, ecological restoration, solid waste management, environmental fluid mechanics, river hydraulics, constructed wetlands design, and wastewater treatment and reuse.
 An interdisciplinary approach prepares students to understand and solve problems and to consider the trade-offs among social, economic, and ethical objectives.